- Incorporate as early as possible to minimize your exposure to liability and to protect your intellectual property.

 83(b) Elections — Use this tax document to enable founders to pay taxes on their unvested shares immediately rather than waiting until shares vest and are worth significantly more.

 Proprietary Information and Inventions Agreement (PIIA) — This document confirms the corporate ownership of founders’ and employee’s intellectual property.

 Capitalization Table — Use this document to track each person’s stock holdings as well as the stock plan pool.

-With the countless decisions you’ll need to make as a first-time founder, how to incorporate should be one of the easier ones.
-Register as a C-Corp and get as much help as you need with the paperwork.
+With the countless decisions you’ll need to make as a first-time founder, how to incorporate should be near the top of the list.
+Fully vet your options and get as much help as you need with the paperwork.
 It will be worth it sooner than you think.

 Running a startup is hard.
 Visit our Startup Insights for more on what you need to know at different stages of your startup’s early life.
 And, for the latest trends in the innovation economy, check out our State of the Markets report.